thekevinscott/thekevinscott/src/pages/tensorflowjs-hello-world/index.md

 image_credit: "Kevin Scott"
 ---

-In the fall of last year [I built my own PC](http://thekevinscott.com/deep-learning-cryptocurrency-pc-1-hardware/).
-I researched the parts online, assembled it myself, and documented the process.
-All told it cost me around $1600 and 30 hours of setup time.
-I'm still spending time fiddling with libraries, configuring CUDA and cudnn, and struggling through compatibility issues across the various frameworks and languages.
+Up until fairly recently, just getting started writing your first line of machine learning code required a  hefty upfront investment in time and money.
+For example, just last year [I built my own PC specifically for machine learning](http://thekevinscott.com/deep-learning-cryptocurrency-pc-1-hardware/).
+I researched the parts and assembled it myself.
+Just doing that cost me around $1600 and 30 hours of setup time, and I'm still trying to wrangle the computer's configuration, libraries, and make it work with various frameworks.

-If you want to learn some machine learning but don't want to mess with that, I've got great news!
-You can now learn the machine learning framework Tensorflow right in your browser, using Javascript.
+The good news is that getting started with machine learning today has never been easier.
+In fact, if you're reading this it means you already have the tools you need to dive right in. **You can now learn the machine learning framework Tensorflow right in your browser, using Javascript.**

 ![Google I/O 2018](google-io.jpg)